MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 ## Cache Component

-Falcon-Server provides Cache wrapper-component with additional features required for a proper work.
+Falcon-Server provides Cache wrapper-component with additional features described below.

 As it was mentioned above, this component is accessible via `context` argument in all GraphQL resolvers: